SJSU272LabF18/LiFi/README.md

 In this Use case we are focussed on a solution for visually impaired people by providing an Audio guide to assist them while walking and navigating from one place to another.

-We have leveraged Li-Fi technology to come with a system, that will notify a visually impaired person about the obstacles ahead of them walking in a room enabled with Li-Fi enabled lights.
+We have leveraged Li-Fi technology to come with a system, that will notify a visually impaired person about the obstacles ahead of them, while walking in a room enabled with Li-Fi enabled lights.

 ------------------------------------------------------------------------------------------------------------------------------